pfistfl/pfistfl/README.md

 - Hyperparameter Optimization
 - Everything AutoML

+#### Freelancing

+If you are interested in working together, either on open source projects or on other projects, contact me!
+I have worked in a freelance capacity in several different projects before and I am always interested in getting to know new people and tackling interesting problems!
+You can reach me at pfistfl.dev@gmail.com.

 #### Other Info

 - 🌱 I’m currently learning more about MLOps concepts and using Kubernetes
 - 💬 Ask me about R, ML, HPO, One-shot Optimization and Algorithmic Fairness
+- Reach me at pfistfl.dev@gmail.com
 - 😄 Pronouns: He/him